| HOME

 As Delia meets her uncle and finally persuades her father to see his brother who may die any minute, all four of the play's characters take on additional textures.
 The bits and pieces of the real reasons Marty has been "air brushed" from his brother's life, become clearer and clearer, especially after the flashback in which Raver and Schwimmer take on the persona of the characters who otherwise only appear as part of the dialogue -- her mother, Martha, and his father, Dave Shine.
 This is not just a clever economic device for having six characters for the price of four actors.
 Without being a surprise spoiler, having the same actors play Martha and Dave and Delia and Jordan subtly underscores the play's final point about missed opportunities.

 The playwright's good fortune, and ours as viewers, is that he's once again found a director and cast to bring his characters vividly to life.
-Scott Ellis has assembled a stellar foursome and drawn strong performances from all.

 David Schwimmer perhaps best known as one of television's "Friends" strikes just the right low key as the son of the trumpeter with whom the brothers shared a band stand and Daniel's then fiancee Martha her bed.
 Jordan obviously cares deeply for Martin, yet backs away (watch him literally back away from his bed) as he tries to disentangle himself from the responsibility of being the designated next of kin.